 D1 80 Mullaghmore 10 LEAP It is suggested the current play provision at Mullaghmore should be reviewed based on its recommended life span.
 It is felt the enhanced provision at Railway Park would cater for the community once served by Mullaghmore (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon').
 Maintenance Budget 5 Years+ D1 83 Northland Village 6.8 LEAP With the suggestion of significant play provision being developed at Windmill Wood, it is felt that the play provision at Northland Village would not continue in its current form and undergo change of use dependant on community consultation (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon').
-Maintenance Budget 5 Years+ D1 89 Railway 5 LEAP The current play provision at location 89 has potential to be relocated within the Railway Park boundary, facilitating the development of a NEAP in the north west of the town.
+Maintenance Budget 5 Years+ D1 89 Railway Park 5 LEAP The current play provision at location 89 has potential to be relocated within the Railway Park boundary, facilitating the development of a NEAP in the north west of the town.
 This would address the high population of young people and allow Mullaghmore and Ballysaggart to run to be reviewed based on recommended life span (see site 89 on Figure 1 with the potential relocation mapped at site 2 on Figure 2) within the 'Public Parks and Play Strategic Plan - Map Report Dungannon'.
-In addition, Council have plans for a £1,000,000 development proposal for Railway Park offering improved visitor experience, infrastructure and events space. (subject to available funding and programming, which may alter current strategic projections in terms of scheduling and indicative costs) £150,000 £100,000 (£1,000,000 Development subject to available funding) Year 2 5 Years+ 02 8 Ballynakelly 10 LEAP Ballynakelly will continue to exist as a LEAP and will be monitored and maintained to ensure it continues to provide high quality play provision (Figure 3 'Public Parks and Play Strategic Plan - Map Report Dungannon').
-Maintenance Budget 5 Years+ )2 56 Killyman 9 LEAP In line with the Rural Development Programme - Village Renewal, it is planned that Killyman will benefit from £38,103 in order to enhance existing play facilities (Figure 3 'Public Parks and Play Strategic Plan - Map Report Dungannon').
+In addition, Council have plans for a £1,000,000 development proposal for Railway Park offering improved visitor experience, infrastructure and events space. (subject to available funding and programming, which may alter current strategic projections in terms of scheduling and indicative costs) £150,000 £100,000 (£1,000,000 Development subject to available funding) Year 2 5 Years+ )2 8 Ballynakelly 10 LEAP Ballynakelly will continue to exist as a LEAP and will be monitored and maintained to ensure it continues to provide high quality play provision (Figure 3 'Public Parks and Play Strategic Plan - Map Report Dungannon').
+Maintenance Budget 5 Years+ 02 56 Killyman 9 LEAP In line with the Rural Development Programme - Village Renewal, it is planned that Killyman will benefit from £38,103 in order to enhance existing play facilities (Figure 3 'Public Parks and Play Strategic Plan - Map Report Dungannon').
 RDP Year 1 )3 76 Moy Curran's Brae 7.9 LEAP Moy Curran's Brae has potential to be developed into a NEAP which would better serve the town.
-It would serve the area that was once catered for by Moy Oakfield (Figures 4 & 5 'Public Parks and Play Strategic Plan - Map Report Dungannon'). £50,000 Year 4 93 77 Moy Oakfield 9.5 LEAP Given the potential development at Moy Curran's Brae, it is suggested that the site at Moy Oakfield should be reviewed based on its recommended life span, as this NEAP will cater for the whole of the town (Figures 4 & 5 'Public Parks and Play Strategic Plan - Map Report Dungannon').
-Maintenance Budget 5 Years+ )3 92 Redford 5 LEAP Redford will continue to exist as a LEAP but given the quality score of play equipment, it is suggested that this site undergoes continued maintenance with a degree of enhancement (Figures 4 & 5 'Public Parks and Play Strategic Plan - Map Report Dungannon'). £25,000 Year 1 04 14 Benburb 7.8 LEAP with MUGA Benburb will continue to exist as a LEAP with MUGA but given the quality score of play equipment at Benburb, it is suggested that this site undergoes continued maintenance with a degree of enhancement (Figure 6 'Public Parks and Play Strategic Plan - Map Report Dungannon'). £25,000 Year 4
+It would serve the area that was once catered for by Moy Oakfield (Figures 4 & 5 'Public Parks and Play Strategic Plan - Map Report Dungannon'). £50,000 Year 4 03 77 Moy Oakfield 9.5 LEAP Given the potential development at Moy Curran's Brae, it is suggested that the site at Moy Oakfield should be reviewed based on its recommended life span, as this NEAP will cater for the whole of the town (Figures 4 & 5 'Public Parks and Play Strategic Plan - Map Report Dungannon').
+Maintenance Budget 5 Years+ 03 92 Redford 5 LEAP Redford will continue to exist as a LEAP but given the quality score of play equipment, it is suggested that this site undergoes continued maintenance with a degree of enhancement (Figures 4 & 5 'Public Parks and Play Strategic Plan - Map Report Dungannon'). £25,000 Year 1 D4 14 Benburb 7.8 LEAP with MUGA Benburb will continue to exist as a LEAP with MUGA.
+External Community funding has provided an upgrade at Benburb not reflected in the score rating.
+The site will be monitored and maintained ensure it continues to provide high quality play provision (Figure 6 'Public Parks and Play Strategic Plan - Map Report Dungannon').
+Maintenance Budget 5 Years+